 Futuro Primitivo is a musical experiment made by the argentine author and composer Matyas Mon.

-Everything started in 2008, when Matyas uploaded to MySpace (the biggest social network at the time) a snippet version of what later would end up being ‘Below the Radar’.
-In its first week online, the song was reproduced 12,000 times and, because of lots people’s requests, in 2009 Futuro Primitivo released, independently, its first conceptual LP ‘Everyday Life is War’.
+It started in 2008, when Matyas uploaded to MySpace (the biggest social network at the time) a snippet version of what later would end up being ‘Below the Radar’.
+In its first week online, the song was reproduced 12,000 times and, because of lots of requests, in 2009 Futuro Primitivo released its first conceptual LP ‘Everyday Life is War’.
 In 2010 was followed by ‘Yesterday Was Ok, Today Is Dramatic’ (the single Wake Up! was featured on the british album/app Enter Calico)

 In 2016, after several years of absence, Futuro Primitivo returns with the single ‘Miniröcke’s Afterworld’, an homage to the argentine composer Angeles Casares.

 Ambient music?
 Neo-classical?
 Post-electronica?
 Nu-jazz?
 IDM?
 All that combined!
 In Futuro Primitivo european melodies merge with africanists rhythms, all made entirely with computers (no analog instruments, voices or recordings are used).
 With Futuro Primitivo, Matyas delves deep into sound design and avant garde music production, exploring unconventional sounds, melodies and structures in electronic music.

 Despite having been invited, on numerous occasions, to shows and festivals of relevance (such as Coachella), Futuro Primitivo has not played live.. yet.